-Note 9 NON-CURRENT LIABILITIES 2015 2014

-9A.
-OTHER NON-CURRENT LIABILITIES \$ \$

-Total Other non-current Liabilities - -

-Note 10 EQUITY

-10A.
-General Funds

-Legal Expense Reserve 2015 \$ 2014 \$

-Balance at start of year Transferred to reserve 120,000 - 120,000
+Note 9 NON-CURRENT LIABILITIES 9A.
+Other Non-Current Liabilities 2016 \$ 2015 \$ 9A.
+Other Non-Current Liabilities Other Non-Current Liabilities Total Other Non-Current Liabilities Note 10 MEMBERS EQUITY 10A.
+General Funds Legal Expense Reserve Balance at start of year Transferred to reserve Transferred from Reserve Balance as at end of year 120,000 - 120,000 -